Tuesday: 3:00- 5:00 pm. 3:00-4:00 pm for MS131 students only. Open to all students after 3:30 pm

-Dr. Meeta Rani Jha is your Media Studies Faculty Advisor if you are a declared Media Studies major and your last name begins with P through Z. Media Studies Faculty Advisors are the experts in the study of media and can talk with you about your academic, career and graduate school goals.
+Dr. Meeta Rani Jha is your Media Studies Faculty Advisor if you are a declared Media Studies major and your last name begins with P through Z. Media Studies Faculty Advisors are the experts in the study of media and can advise you on academic, career and graduate school goals.
 Faculty Advisors make decisions regarding course substitutions for the major, which means you go to them when you want a course reviewed as a substitution for an approved course or are planning to study abroad.
 Faculty do not have access to student records and can’t give you advice on fulfilment of Media Studies major requirements for graduation, see Student academic advisors for this.

 Research Methods in Media and Cultural Studies